 The Conference is organized and administered entirely by a Planning Committee composed of conference attendees who volunteer their services.
 The Committee meets several times during the year.
 The Committee welcomes the participation of any attendee who wishes to become part of this process.
 To contact the current WFCRP Planning Committee please visit the Contacts page.

 The conference met at the Wellspring Conference Center near Germantown, MD until its closing in 2011.
-We now meet at the Bishop Claggett Center in Buckeystown, MD.
+For the past few years we have met at the Bishop Claggett Center in Buckeystown, MD, but we are returning to Wellspring for the 2018 Conference.